Danish media firms join forces to seek payment deal with Facebook, Google

 “We believe that a collective management of our rights will make for the best and most fair value regarding big tech’s use of our content,” Stig Orskov, chief executive of media company JP/Politikens Hus, told Reuters.

-Negotiations with Google (GOOGL.O) and Facebook (FB.O) will begin after Friday's meeting, Orskov said.
-Talks with other tech companies, such as Twitter (TWTR.N) could follow, he added.
+Negotiations with Google and Facebook will begin after Friday’s meeting, Orskov said.
+Talks with other tech companies, such as Twitter could follow, he added.

 Facebook and Google both face negotiations over how much they can post of a link from news media and whether they should pay for it.